Helpful?

 Statutory Supremacy Rights and Duties Within the Residential Tenancies Act, 2006

-Can a Landlord and Tenant Legally Agree to Waive Rights or Duties That Are Statutorily Prescribed?
+Can a Landlord and Tenant Legally Agree to Waive Rights or Duties Prescribed Within the Statute Law?

 A Landlord and Tenant Are Unable to Alter the Rights and Duties Prescribed Within the Residential Tenancies Act, 2006 and Any Terms Within A Lease or Other Form of Agreement That Attempt to Alter Such Rights and Duties Are Avoid and Unenforceable.